HSP-Studios/Auto-Unzip/README.md

 ```
 py .\auto-unzip.py
 ```
 You should see a startup message in the console and a tray icon (if pystray + Pillow available).
-Drop a `.zip` or `.7z` into your Downloads folder; extraction will begin immediately into a folder named after the archive (without extension).
+Drop a `.zip`, `.zipx`, or `.7z` into your Downloads folder; extraction will begin immediately into a folder named after the archive (without extension).

 ## Adding Watch Folders
 Use the tray menu -> "Add Folder" and input a path, or edit `modules/settings.json` while the app is stopped and restart.